 Stopping Pregnancy Discrimination Once and For All: New York Leads the Way

-& Katharine Bodde, New York Civil Liberties Union
+& Katharine Bodde, Senior Policy Counsel, New York Civil Liberties Union

 Julie Desantis-Mayer had worked as a package driver at UPS for nearly ten years before she and her husband made the decision to start a family.
 Her job as a package driver is physically demanding, requiring her to deliver heavy packages to families in eastern Long Island for up to 14 hours per day.
 When she became pregnant, Julie requested a light-duty position for the duration of her pregnancy.
 She knew that UPS routinely grants this kind of temporary adjustment to workers with injuries and other temporary conditions – including problems with their drivers' licenses – that prevent them from working as package drivers.
 Yet her employer refused, and instead forced her out onto unpaid leave for the rest of her pregnancy.
 Watch a video of Julie here: